-Attendance in school and participation in class are critical to academic achievement and are integral to the teaching-learning process.
+School attendance and class participation are critical to academic achievement and are integral to the teaching-learning process.
 Through regular attendance, students develop patterns of behavior essential to professional and personal success in life.
 Regular attendance by every student is mandatory.
 The State of North Carolina requires that every child in the State between the ages of 7 (or younger if enrolled) and 16 attend school.

 Parents and legal guardians are responsible for ensuring that students attend and remain at school daily.
 Guilford County Schools is committed to supporting students and families in their efforts to attend school every day.